The Lord of the Rings: Conquest: Reception

 The graphics and animations of the game were considered substandard.
-GamesRadar+ chastised the game as presenting "a band of wooden-legged freaks who moonwalk like the Former King of Pop [...] the gimpiest horses since Two Worlds," and likened some of the creature character models to "claymation diarrhea."
-IGN stated that "friend and foe alike blend into one messy brown blur".
+IGN UK stated that "friend and foe alike blend into one messy brown blur".
 GameSpy called the graphics "lackluster" and the environments "bland", feeling that the backgrounds were lacking in detail.
-Some reviewers also complained about the lack of enemies on screen, CVG saying that the "cardboard cut-outs in the background" were the most exciting part of a battle.
+Some reviewers also complained about the lack of enemies on screen.

-Reviewers cited poor characterization and plot, with CVG criticizing Wormtongue's participation in the battle of Isengard.
 IGN wrote that the narrative was "decently presented" and praised the game for its "easily recognizable" locations, but felt the plot for the Rise of Sauron campaign "could have been stronger".
 Game Informer believed that there was no story of any kind "outside of clips stolen from the motion picture".
-IGN commended the musical score and claimed that dedicated fans of online, class-based games and The Lord of the Rings would enjoy the game, a view not shared by Official Xbox Magazine who believed that fans of the books would be the most likely to hate it.
-The voice acting was panned by IGN as being "universally bad", with the exception of Hugo Weaving's narration.
-Another common source of annoyance was the in-game announcer, who "bellow[s]" objectives and hints to the player incessantly "in one of the most insanely irritating voices in videogame history".
+IGN commended the musical score and claimed that dedicated fans of online, class-based games and The Lord of the Rings would enjoy the game, a view not shared by OXM, who believed that fans of the books would be the most likely to hate it.
+The voice acting was panned by IGN UK as being "universally bad", with the exception of Hugo Weaving's narration.
+Another common source of annoyance was the in-game announcer who "barks instructions at you in one of the most insanely irritating voices in videogame history".

 The game's multiplayer was regarded as a disappointment by Eurogamer, finding that the game's servers were marred by connection problems and lag, even without the maximum numbers of players.
 They also cited a lack of bots as a weakness, the "wide, open levels [feeling] sparse and under-populated" without them.
 The A.V.
 Club slated online play as "glitchy", sometimes placing the player "in a one-on-one match of capture the flag".
 IGN found that the multiplayer to a lesser extent "is hit by many of the same pitfalls as the single-player, which is to say that it gets redundant a little too quickly."
-GamesRadar wrote that "There isn't an online gamer, Battlefront player, Dynasty Warriors nerd, movie buff, or Lord of the Rings fanatic on Earth who could be satisfied with Conquest."